erlerobot/erle_gitbook_cplusplus/classes_and_structs/access_modifiers.md

 The FordCar class then uses the fields from the general Car class and adds fields specific to FordCars done with inheritance.
-Public fields are inherited (as public) and private fields are not inherited protected fields are like private, but can be inherited.
+Public fields are inherited (as public) and private fields are not inherited. protected fields are like private, but can be inherited.